 Silas Casey was born July 12, 1807 in East Greenwich, R.I.
-After graduating near the bottom of his class at West Point he served in the Seminole War and in the Mexican-American War was severely wounded and cited for bravery in the assault on Chapultepec Castle.
+After graduating near the bottom of his class at West Point, he, like other Pig War figures such as General Harney and General Winfield Scott, served in the Seminole War and in the Mexican-American War.
+Casey was severely wounded and was cited for bravery in the assault on Chapultepec Castle, a mission which Captain George Pickett also played a key role in.

-He was promoted to lieutenant colonel and named deputy commander of the Ninth Infantry Regiment when the unit was reformed in 1855.
-When the unit arrived in Washington Territory, eight companies went east of the Cascades, while Casey took two companies with him to Fort Steilacoom from January 1856 to August 1861.
+He was promoted to Lieutenant Colonel and named deputy commander of the Ninth Infantry Regiment when the unit was reformed in 1855.
+When the unit arrived in Washington Territory, eight companies went east of the Cascades, while Casey took two companies with him to Fort Steilacoom, near present-day Olympia.